arangodb/docs/3.8/programs-arangod-query.md

 ("resource limit exceeded").

 The global memory limit is approximate, in the same fashion as the per-query memory limit exposed by the option `--query.memory-limit` is.
-Some operations, namely calls to AQL functions and their intermediate results, are currently not properly tracked.
+The global memory tracking has a granularity of 32 KB chunks.

 If both `--query.global-memory-limit` and `--query.memory-limit` are set, the former must be set at least as high as the latter.